 “The Effective Plantar Fasciitis Exercise program looks AWESOME… exactly what I was looking for.

 What exercises to do, how often, how to progress… I like having an action plan and this is going to help me for sure!!

 Thanks so much Rick, you’ve given me hope that I might be running (at least part of it!) my Ironman in August instead of walking like I was starting to resign myself to!

-It is awesome to help people overcome their injury and get them back to doing what they want even when you are in bed sick.
+It is awesome to help people overcome their injuries and get them back to doing what they want even when they are in bed sick.